CaioDaumann/Flows_for_sim_correction/README.md

 # Simulation corrections with Normalizing Flows

 Repository dedicated to correcting simulation inaccuracies with neural spline auto-regressive flows.
+The code was developed using pytorch and the zuko normalizing flows library.

 We utilize the monotonically increasing transformation characteristic of normalizing flows, ensuring that the quantiles in the target and latent spaces are preserved.
 This enables us to morph the quantiles of simulated and data distributions, thus performing the necessary corrections.